Aviral3888/Book-My-Show-Clone/README.md

 Link : https://book-my-show-clone-709t5ne0t-aviral3888.vercel.app/

 BookMyShow Website is the leading entertainment ticketing website.
 In this project I have made all the front-end design of this website using React.js and Tailwind CSS.
+Responsive Designing

 #### Layout of Project
 Website has 3 main pages :